netdata/netdata/docs/store/change-metrics-storage.md

 The [database engine](/database/engine/README.md) uses RAM to store recent metrics.
 When metrics reach a certain age, and based on how much system RAM you allocate toward storing metrics in memory, they are compressed and "spilled" to disk for long-term storage.

-The default settings retain about two day's worth of metris on a system collecting 2,000 metrics every second, but the Netdata Agent is highly configurable if you want your nodes to store days, weeks, or months worth of per-second data.
+The default settings retain about two day's worth of metrics on a system collecting 2,000 metrics every second, but the Netdata Agent is highly configurable if you want your nodes to store days, weeks, or months worth of per-second data.

 The Netdata Agent uses two settings in `netdata.conf` to change the behavior of the database engine: